erlang/otp/HOWTO/INSTALL.md

     default if possible)
 *   `--{enable,disable}-hipe` - HiPE support (enabled by default on supported platforms)
+*   `--{enable,disable}-fp-exceptions` - Floating point exceptions (an
+    optimization for floating point operations).
+The default differs depending on operating system and hardware platform.
+Note that by enabling this you might get a seemingly working system that sometimes fail on floating point operations.
 *   `--enable-darwin-universal` - Build universal binaries on darwin i386.
 *   `--enable-darwin-64bit` - Build 64-bit binaries on darwin
 *   `--enable-m64-build` - Build 64-bit binaries using the `-m64` flag to